Farming with a Coop Tractor (Part 1):

 Later in the early 1930s, another larger-scale contract was signed between a large group of Farm Bureau cooperatives and B.F.
 Avery and Son of Louisville, Kentucky.
 Under this contract, the cooperatives were to market an entire line of Avery farm machinery through individual local cooperatives located in Ohio, Indiana and Michigan.
 (Ibid.)

-The Farmers Union Grain Terminal Association, and their affiliated cooperatives, began to market farm tractors in 1935.
+The Farmers Union Central Exchange, and their affiliated cooperatives, began to market farm tractors in 1935.
 (The Beginning, p.
 2.)
-At first, GTA and other farmer-owned cooperatives contracted with the Duplex Machinery Company of Battle Creek, Michigan, to market three (3) different models of “Coop” farm tractors.
-Two models these tractors were of the “four wheel” or standard type design, while the third model of tractor was of the tricycle style design.
+At first, GTA and other farmer-owned cooperatives contracted with the Duplex Machinery Company of Battle Creek, Michigan, supply the Central Exchange with three (3) different models of farm tractors which would be marketed by the Exchange through their affiliated local Farmers Union cooperatives under the COOP name.
+The first model was the COOP No. 1 tractor.
+The No. 1 was a three-wheeled tractor with a single 7.50 x 16 inch rubber tire in the front and two 10.00 x 28″ wheels in the rear.
+The 132.7 c.i.
+Waukesha four-cylinder engine could develop h,p, at the drawbar and or standard type design, while the third model of tractor was of the tricycle style design.
 The two standard models were known as the Coop Model No. 2 and the Coop Model No. 3.
 (C.H.
 Wendel, The Encyclopedia of American Farm Tractors [Crestline Publishing: Sarasota, Florida, 1979] pp. 78 & 94).

-The Coop No. 2 was fitted with 11.25 x 28 inch rear tires and was equipped with a Chrysler four-cylinder engine with a 3-1/8 inch bore and a 4-3/8 inch stroke.
+The Coop No. 2 was fitted with 10.00 x 28 inch rear tires and was equipped with a Chrysler four-cylinder engine with a 3-1/8 inch bore and a 4-3/8 inch stroke.
 When tested at the University of Nebraska in the fall of 1936, the Coop No. 2 was found to deliver 22.7 horsepower to the drawbar and 29.44 hp. to the belt.
 (Cockshutt: The Complete Story compiled by the International Cockshutt Club, Inc. [American Society of Engineers Press: St. Joseph, Michigan, 1999] p.
 82.)
+This would have placed the COOP No. 2 in the “two plow” class of tractors–capable of pulling two 14 inch bottoms in most soil conditions.
+The weight of the COOP No. 2 tractor was 5,000 pounds.

 Discord between Duplex and GTA led to a canceling of the contract in May of 1938.
 In 1938, the cooperatives banded together to start the National Farm Machinery Cooperative which was also located in Battle Creek Michigan.
 By controlling the manufacture of the tractor, the cooperatives felt that they could ensure the highest possible quality and the lowest price.
 “Built for Service—Not for Profit” was the advertising slogan of the tractors.